laurenteague/laurenteague.github.io/_posts/2020-08-09-the-secret-agentlinas-the-attic-of-clutter.markdown

 She looked over to Gwyneth and showed her the "not a mouse stole" and mimed the mouse dance.
 Gwyneth got it immediately and put on a quick, silent mime show of someone finding a mouse, shrieking and fainting.
 Paige nodded and silently laughed with her.

-Shaking her head in silent appreciation of Gwyneth’s miming abilities (very helping during dramatic ballet performances), Paige went back to searching.
-Soon she felt someone watching her.
-Glancing up, she saw Lulu had gotten distracted from the search and was tenderly rocking an ancient looking baby doll.
+Shaking her head in silent appreciation of Gwyneth’s miming abilities (very helping during dramatic ballet performances), Paige checked on Lulu's search progress.
+She saw that the youngest Agentlina had gotten distracted and was tenderly rocking an ancient looking baby doll.

 ![](/assets/atticofclutter/07.png)